 6.5.1 The postal sector's broad objective over the years has been expansion, modernization and diversification of its services in support of national economic development goals, customer requirements and corporate policy.
-This objective will continue to be pursued with the emphasis on commercialisation of postal services in order to enhance effectiveness.
-In pursuit of this goal the Kenya Posts Telecommunications Corporation (KPTC) will be split into three separate and independent entities namely Postal Services; Telecommunications; and Regulatory Authority.
+This objective will continue to be pursued with the emphasis on commercialisation of postal services in order to enhance pursuit of this effectiveness.
+In goal the Kenya Posts Telecommunications Corporation (KPTC) will be split into three separate and independent entities namely Postal Services; Telecommunications; and Regulatory Authority.
 The Postal Services will be responsible for a new contractual undertaking with specified financial targets and full authority to implement any actions to achieve the targets.
 The Regulatory Authority will be established to oversee the activities of investors with interests in telecommunications installations and operations.
-The Regulatory Authority will also oversee the activities of investors with interests in operations installations and telecommunications and licence all Telecommunications operators.
+The Regulatory Authority also oversee of investors with will activities interests the in installations and operations and licence telecommunications all Telecommunications operators.
 The Regulatory Authority will ensure the creation of desired structure for the development of the sector; pursue realistic improvement in price and services; maintain a fair balance between public policy objectives and the need to allow a fair balance between public policy objectives and the need to allow telecommunications operators freedom to pursue commercial objectives; provide pragmatic but stable, consistent, equitable and transparent decision making; and ensure that all network operations are consistent with international conventions, treaties and bilateral agreements.